On greedy multi-step inertial randomized Kaczmarz method for solving linear systems: The greedy multi-step inertial randomized Kaczmarz method

 Next, we show that the GMIRK method is well defined as index set $\mathcal{I}_k$ defined in \eqref{alg-xie-1} is nonempty for $k\geq0$.
 Let us first establish two useful lemmas.
-The first one describes that the residuals of $ x\k $ on $ a\ikm $ and $ a\ikmm $ are zero (when $ k\geq2 $). \begin{lemma} Suppose $ \seqk{x\k} $ be the sequence generated by Algorithm \ref{algo:main}.
+The first one describes that the residuals of $ x\k $ on $ H\ikm $ and $ H\ikmm $ are zero (when $ k\geq2 $). \begin{lemma} Suppose that $ \seqk{x\k} $ is the sequence generated by Algorithm \ref{algo:main}.
 Then for any $ k\geq 1$,

 and for any $ k\geq 2$,

 \end{lemma} \begin{proof} For $ k \geq 1 $, we have

 For $ k \geq 2 $, we have